- Medicaid Managed Care

 - Class Action Lawsuit: Lynn E. v.
 Lynch The goal of the lawsuit is to require NH to provide adequate community-based mental health services to people with mental illness.
 Mental Health Class Action Lawsuit Settlement Reached in Mental Health Class Action Lawsuit

-- The RAP Sheet Fall 2012: Inclusive Education The RAP Sheet Winter 2014: Making it Better
+- The RAP Sheet Fall 2012: Inclusive Education The RAP Sheet Spring-Summer 2014: Staying Healthy

 - Biannual Report 2012-13